dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerender.md

 To preserve prerendered state, decide what state to persist using the <xref:Microsoft.AspNetCore.Components.PersistentComponentState> service. <xref:Microsoft.AspNetCore.Components.PersistentComponentState.RegisterOnPersisting%2A?displayProperty=nameWithType> registers a callback to persist the component state before the app is paused.
 The state is retrieved when the app resumes.

 > [!IMPORTANT]
-> Persisting component state only works during the initial render of a component and not across enhanced page navigations.
-Currently, the <xref:Microsoft.AspNetCore.Components.PersistentComponentState> service isn't aware of enhanced navigations, and there's no mechanism to deliver state updates to components that are already running.
-A mechanism to deliver state updates for enhanced navigations is planned for .NET 9, which is targeted for release in late 2024.
+> Persisting component state only works during the initial render of a component and not across enhanced page navigation events.
+Currently, the <xref:Microsoft.AspNetCore.Components.PersistentComponentState> service isn't aware of enhanced navigation, and there's no mechanism to deliver state updates to components that are already running.
+A mechanism to deliver state updates for enhanced navigation is planned for .NET 9, which is targeted for release in late 2024.
 For more information, see [[Blazor] Support persistent component state across enhanced page navigations (dotnet/aspnetcore #51584)](https://github.com/dotnet/aspnetcore/issues/51584).
 For more information on enhanced navigation, see <xref:blazor/fundamentals/routing#enhanced-navigation-and-form-handling>.

 The following example demonstrates the general pattern: